Know Your Health Insurance Options if You Lose Your Job

 We understand this can be a frightening time

-With the economy upended by the coronavirus, some businesses are downsizing.
+With the economy upended by COVID-19, some businesses are downsizing.
 Many people are suddenly left without work — and without health insurance.

 We understand that the loss of health insurance can be frightening.
 When you live without insurance, even the most basic care can take a financial toll.
 So, one of the first things you should do at this time is to explore ways to obtain coverage.
 The following are eight options that could help you get health insurance during these difficult times: